What is hate crime?

 A national anti-hate crime campaign, #BetterThanThat, has been backed by the government and has been launched in response to the rise in incidents after the EU referendum.
 The campaign is open to all organisations willing to support the fight against hate crime.

 Hate incidents and crimes include bullying, harassment and sexual harassment which are contrary to the Equality Act 2010, which defines specific types of discrimination, and the University’s Student Disciplinary Procedure (Non-Academic) and Dignity at Work Policy.
-For staff, these behaviours are also contrary to the Equality, Diversity and Inclusion in Employment Policy
+For staff, these behaviours are also contrary to the Equality, Diversity and Inclusion in Employment Policy.

 We also offer support articles in relation to bullying and harassment, and sexual harassment